jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 from six.moves import range
 ```

+We also want to pip install confluent_kafka, requests, and fastavro.

 Let's start now with the JsonProducer producer.py.
 The aim is to read a csv file and create a producer that references a csv file on our local machine and publish each row into a specific Kafka topic.
 Inside our pyspark_streaming_examples folder, make sure rides.csv is uploaded to a subfolder called resources.
 We will create a subfolder within the pyspark_streaming_examples directory called json_example.
 Within that is a settings.py file containing the following:

 ```python